Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 ```

 Pass `true` for second parameter if you're checking outgoing changes (pushChanges), `false` otherwise.
 Make absolutely sure you don't commit this debug tool.
 For best experience, run this on web (Chrome) -- the React Native experience is not as good.

+### (Advanced) Replacement Sync

+Added in WatermelonDB 0.25, there is an alternative way to synchronize changes with the server called "Replacement Sync".
+You should only use this as last resort for cases difficult to deal with in an incremental fashion, due to performance implications.

+Normally, `pullChanges` is expected to only return changes to data that had occured since `lastPulledAt`.
+During Replacement Sync, server sends the full dataset - *all* records that user has access to, same as during initial (first/login) sync.

+Instead of applying these changes normally, the app will replace its database with the data set received, except that local unpushed changes will be preserved.
+In other words:

+- App will create records that are new locally, and update the rest to the server state as per usual
+- Records that have unpushed changes locally will go through conflict resolution as per usual
+- HOWEVER, instead of server passing a list of records to delete, app will delete all local records not present in the dataset received
+  - This also means that locally created (but not pushed) records will be lost

+If there are no local (unpushed) changes before or during sync, replacement sync should yield the same state as clearing database and performing initial sync.
+In case replacement sync is performed with an empty dataset (and there are no local changes), the result should be equivalent to clearing database.

+**When should you use Replacement Sync?**

+- You can use it as a way to fix a bad sync state (mismatch between local and remote state)
+- You can use it in case you have a very large state change and your server doesn't know how to correctly calculate incremental changes since last sync (e.g. accessible records changed in a very complex permissions system)

+In such cases, you could alternatively relogin (clear the database, then perform initial sync again), however:

+- Replacement Sync preserves most local changes to records (and other state such as Local Storage), so there's minimal risk for data loss
+- When clearing the database, you need to give up all references to Watermelon objects and stop all observation.
+Therefore, you need to unmount all UI that touches Watermelon, leading to poor UX.
+This is not required for Replacement Sync
+- On the other hand, Replacement Sync is much, much slower than Turbo Login (it's not possible to combine the two techniques), so this technique might not scale to very large datasets

+**Using Replacement Sync**

+In `pullChanges`, return an object with an extra `strategy` field

+    ```js
+    {
+      changes: { ... },
+      timestamp: ...,
+      strategy: 'replacement',
+    }
+    ```

 ### Additional `synchronize()` flags